Cosmological constraints from a joint analysis of cosmic microwave background and spectroscopic tracers of the large-scale structure: Methodology

 \subsection{Validation}

 In this section, we perform validation tests for the pseudo spectrum estimator, the covariance matrix and the statistical pipeline.

-In order to validate the pseudo spectrum estimator and the semi-analytical expression of the covariance matrix given in eq.~\eqref{eq:covariance}, we generate 1000 sets of four correlated full-sky maps with appropriate auto and cross spectra (for $\{\lowz,\cmass,\qso,\kcmb\}$) computed using eq.~\eqref{eq:limber}.
-These maps are then added realistic noise and are masked as follows: for each lensing convergence map, we add an uncorrelated Gaussian noise with spectrum $N^{\kappa}_{\ell}$ given by the approximate spectrum delivered by the Planck Legacy Archive, which is precise enough for the covariance validation.
+In order to validate the pseudo spectrum estimator and the semi-analytical expression of the covariance matrix given in eq.~\eqref{eq:covariance}, we generate 1000 sets of four correlated full-sky maps with appropriate auto and cross spectra (for $\{\lowz,\cmass,\qso,\kcmb\}$) computed using eq.~\eqref{eq:limber}, using the \texttt{synfast} function of \texttt{Healpy}\footnote{\texttt{synfast} generates independent identically distributed random normal variables and makes linear combinations of these variables to generate Gaussian distributed spherical Fourier coefficients $a_{\ell m}$ with appropriate covariances.} following a procedure similar to \citet{2015ApJ...802...64B,2016PhRvD..94h3517N}. {These maps are then masked and their pseudo spectra are compared to the analytical expected value from \cref{eq:mean_ps}, as shown in \cref{fig:pcl_validation}.
+In order to validate the covariance matrix, a similar set of full-sky maps} are then added realistic noise: for each lensing convergence map, we add an uncorrelated Gaussian noise with spectrum $N^{\kappa}_{\ell}$ given by the approximate spectrum delivered by the Planck Legacy Archive, which is precise enough for the covariance validation.
 For each galaxy density map, we also need to simulate Poisson sampling.
 To do so, we generate a map where the value in pixel $p$ is a Poisson random variable of mean $\lambda_p$, i.e.,

 where $\delta_p$ is the simulated overdensity at pixel $p$ and $\overline{N}$ is the mean number of galaxies per pixel (different for the three samples).
 A reconstructed density map is then built using eq.~\eqref{eq:density}, which now incorporates Poisson shot-noise.
 These full-sky maps are then masked and their pseudo spectra are evaluated.
-The mean of the estimated pseudo spectra is compared with that of the theoretical pseudo spectra computed using the mixing matrices on Figure~\ref{fig:pcl_validation}, proving strong agreement and validating the estimator.

 The empirical covariance of the sets of pseudo spectra is finally computed and compared to the semi-analytical covariance we use throughout this analysis.
-The result in Figure~\ref{fig:xcor_test_cov} shows good agreement and validates the estimator and the simulation of the matrices $\mathbfss{X}$ and $\mathbfss{Y}$ (that were computed using generic spectra, see Appendix~\ref{sec:XY_matrices_in_the_covariance}).
+The result in \cref{fig:xcor_test_cov} shows good agreement and validates the estimator and the simulation of the matrices $\mathbfss{X}$ and $\mathbfss{Y}$ (that were computed using generic spectra, see \cref{sec:XY_matrices_in_the_covariance}).